PinewoodPip/epip/docs/index.md

 ![New enemy health bar, alt mode.](img/showcase/health_bar_shift.png)

 The health bar above the hotbar now shows its values at all times (you needn't hover over it anymore), and the Physical/Magic Armor text is removed to improve readability.
 Additionally, it now features dividers every 4 AP, making it easier to see at a quick glance how much AP you've got left.
 It now also shows your maximum SP, and the AP/SP indicators are properly centered.
+Its graphics have also been improved, with the AP bar being easier to read thanks to a dropshadow.

 ![Improved status console.](img/showcase/status_console.png)